paisaal/website/content/posts/How to Install and Configure Docker Compose on Ubuntu/index.md

 # Prerequisites
 - As this is a hands-on tutorial, you should have an installation of Ubuntu 20.04 as your initial operating environment.
 You should also have a non-root user with sudo privileges.

 - You also need to install Docker.
+Please refer to this tutorial on [how to install and operate Docker on Ubuntu](https://nurfaisal.my.id/posts/how-to-install-operate-docker-on-ubuntu/)

 # Step 1: Installing Docker Compose
 We will be downloading the latest stable version of Docker Compose from its [official GitHub repository](https://github.com/docker/compose).
 You can find out the latest version from the releases page, at the time of writing this tutorial, the latest version is 2.18.1.